cloudkitects/Stellar.Pluralize/README.md

 This is a *breaking* version not compatible with previous versions, including the removal of the interface and the abstract base class.
 On the other hand, it takes advantage of generated regex code for improved performance, and it includes string pluralization, singularization and formatting extensions that make it easier to use and preserve casing.

-_Inflection_ rules take in regular expresison or string patterns with options and a replacement string with $_n_ interpolation placeholders for matches.
+_Inflection_ rules take in `Regex` (regular expression) objects or string patterns and `Regex` options and a replacement string with optional $_n_ interpolation placeholders to take advantage of `Regex.Match` evaluation.

 # Usage